gabzeel/kiratinha/README.md

 # kiratinha
 Discord bot to our clan server

-Run cato .env.example >> .env and change the variables
+Run "cat .env.example >> .env" or another similar comand and change the variables inside .env